 While in residency at Union, Collage Dance Collective will present a wide range of classical and contemporary works.
 The dancers’ fine-tuned bodies display their intensive classical training in works that are athletic, accessible and inspiring to all audiences.

-Visit http://collagedance.org to see the company’s innovative dance style.
+Visit the company’s website to see their innovative dance style.

 The campus community can experience the beauty and bravura of Collage in several ways.

 Bernard Dubois II and Kimberley Ho-Tsaï will hold a master class for dance students on Wednesday, Oct.
 18. Artistic director Thomas will give a lecture/demonstration, open to the Union community, on Thursday, Oct.
 19. Both events will take place in the Henle Dance Studio, 6:30-8:00 p.m.